williamchenghu/FSO2021-bloglist-frontend/README.md

 ### Step 9

 Modify the application to list the blog posts by the number of _likes_.
 Sorting the blog posts can be done with the array [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method.

+### Step 10

+Add a new button for deleting blog posts.
+Also implement the logic for deleting blog posts in the frontend.

+The confirmation dialog for deleting a blog post is easy to implement with the [window.confirm](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) function.

+Show the button for deleting a blog post only if the blog post was added by the user.